anartovich/register-apis/README.md

-9. GitHub executes this action in a container on its cloud.
+10. GitHub executes this action in a container on its cloud.
 It will take a minute or so to complete.
 Come back to this page later and check the status.
 If the action is successful, you should see a green checkmark (like in the image above).

    Note: If the same API already registered in your API Manager, the deployment of that API will fail.
 You may modify the `.github/workflows/main.yml` and add the **-force** parameter at the end of the `apim-cli-$ENV.CLI-RELEASE/scripts/apim.sh` command

-10. Connect to your API Manager to confirm that APIs are registered.
+11. Connect to your API Manager to confirm that APIs are registered.

-11. Now, go back to your Linux machine where you've installed Axway API Management and switch to your git repo folder.
+12. Now, go back to your Linux machine where you've installed Axway API Management and switch to your git repo folder.

-12. Execute the following command from within this folder
+13. Execute the following commands from within this folder

     ```bash
+    $ chmod +x post-run-task.sh
     $ ./post-run-task.sh
     ```

-13. This script will deploy multiple containers of Prizm mocking server on your machine: one per API spec in the *`./APIs`* folder.
+14. This script will deploy multiple containers of Prizm mocking server on your machine: one per API spec in the *`./APIs`* folder.
 The containers use one port per container starting with 4010.

     **Note**: make sure that you have enough resources to run Axway APIM and multiple docker containers